jimbrake/ROC32_8/README.md

 PDF files with binary encoding of the op-codes
 The instructions are of either 24 or 32 bits
 Each instruction and its formats are listed
-There is op-code space reserved for 40 and 48-bit op-codes
+There is op-code space reserved for 40 and 48-bit instructions
-The 24 and 32-bit formats are 80% full, and it is likely
+The 24 and 32-bit formats are 80% full, and it is likely the
-the 48-bit instruction categorey will support multiple instruction lengths
+48-bit instruction categorey will support multiple instruction lengths
+Some details still in flux.
+Supported/non-supported op-codes TBD
 # ROC32_8
 Specification for implementation of a 32-bit RISC architecture
 There are 32 registers of 32 bits